trueos/trueos-docs/trueos-handbook/using.rst

 For the HP DeskJet model example, the HPLIP driver is recommended.
 In
 |trueos|, the HPLIP driver is available as an optional package called
-"hplip".
+*hplip*.
 Use |appcafe| to search if the driver is installed, and install it if not.

 .. index:: adding a printer